geraldmc/algo-bio/GMcC-PP02/README.md

 ```

 ## Tests
 This program supports unit testing with `PyTest`.
-To run the unit tests execute the following:
+To run the unit tests execute the following: PyTest must be installed to run tests..

 ```
 >> python -m pytest ./tests